-The Garden, located on the corner of Kane and St. Cloud Streets on the north side of La Crosse, is situated on land owned by the city of La Crosse.
+The Garden, located on the corner of Kane and St. Cloud Streets on the North side of La Crosse, is situated land rented from the city of La Crosse.
 Under the direction of the garden staff, hundreds of volunteers assist with planting, weeding, and harvesting each season in order to distribute free vegetables to the community.
 The garden is a proud recipient of funding from the City of La Crosse through a Community Development Block Grant (CDBG).

 The Kane Street Community Garden relies on volunteers to be successful.
 Volunteers are welcome during the following hours (from March 15 – October 15: (limited hours are available from October 15-March 14)